odeviceblack/sscanf/README.md

 * `y` is for "YID" - the YSI user ID.
 Don't use YSI?
 Tough.
 * `v` I figure is for something to do with varargs, similar to `a` but for extra parameters.
 * `j` no idea yet.
 * `w` is the most important one to reserve - it is for extended specifiers.
 Since there are so few left it is important to establish future compatibility.
 Thus `w` is a prefix that indicates that the following specifier has an alternate meaning.
 So `i` is "integer" but `wi` is something else entirely (don't know what yet).
 This scheme does recurse endlessly so `wwi` and `wwwwwi` are also different.
 In this way we will never run out and can start adding support for more obscure items like iterators and jagged arrays (the original idea for `j`).
+There's also a suggestion for this as `words` - `w<5>` for five words, but I think that makes sense as an extension to `s`.

 ### Alternates